yskuniv/xmas_tree/README.md

 Install local plugins (Y/N) [N]:   # type 'y' and Enter here
 ```

 The result is as the following.
-First time you run `./build_and_start_tree.sh`, it just finished with only installing a necessary plugin.
+First time you run `./build_and_start_tree.sh`, it just finished with only installing the plugin.

 ```console
 Install local plugins (Y/N) [N]: y